‘The Lobster’ Director Yorgos Lanthimos Talks Intentional Irony [LISTEN]

 David initially turns down the proposition from the biscuit lady, even though he only has 45 days to find a mate.
 What does that say about his character?

 This film is very bold, there are a lot of unique ideas that have never been seen before.
-That said, I’m sure there were a lot of challenges in creating the world of The Lobster
+That said, I’m sure there were a lot of challenges in creating the world of The Lobster.

-Well, this time around we were creating a bigger world so there was a larger scale that was necessary to achieve.
-Making these films that do not necessarily fit in a box is hard to communicate with people about and convince people to invest in them.
-So yeah, that part of the process was definitely hard.
+Well, this time around we were creating a bigger world.
+There was a larger scale that was necessary to achieve.
+Making films that do not necessarily fit in a box makes it hard to convince people to invest in them.
+So yeah, that part of the process was hard.
 For me personally, moving from making very small films in Greece essentially with my friends and having them offer their services or whatever they could to make those films and entering into a more proper film structure meant that I had to work very much like the characters in the film– with very specific rules.
-This time, it wasn’t as flexible as it was when I was just making films with my friends.
-On the other hand, there were a lot of benefits coming from it.
-I was able to work with more means in being able to achieve what we wanted to achieve, I was able to work with great actors who were very committed and supportive.

 “There were times you would distance yourself from the film and just be like, ‘What the hell are we doing?’
 We had camels walking around, crazy animals…”